 Why is my ABS and traction control light on my Dodge Charger?

-Common Causes of ABS and Traction Control Lights
+Common Reasons for ABS and Traction Control Lights Turning On

-- Faulty Wheel Speed Sensors: These sensors monitor the speed of each wheel and send data to the ABS control module.
-If one or more sensors fail, it can trigger the warning lights.
+- Faulty Wheel Speed Sensor: The ABS and traction control systems rely on wheel speed sensors to monitor the rotation of each wheel.
+If one or more of these sensors fail or become damaged, it can trigger the warning lights.

-- Low Brake Fluid Level: The ABS system requires a specific level of brake fluid to function correctly.
-If the fluid is low, it can cause the lights to illuminate.
+- Low Brake Fluid Level: The ABS system requires a specific level of brake fluid to function properly.
+If the fluid level drops too low, it can cause the warning lights to illuminate.

 How do I fix my ABS and traction control light?